 - If you’re worried about being lonely, which you could be if you’re on your own in the winter, go in the summer.
 It’s way busier so it would be easier to do, well probably anything.

-- If you do go in the summer, book accomodation ahead.
+- If you do go in the summer, book accommodation ahead.
 It gets really busy.
-I would book ahead if you go anytime really, because they can usually pick you up from the airport.
+I would book ahead if you go anytime really because they can usually pick you up from the airport.

 Not being even remotely understood when I pronounce cities

 This was frustrating.
 No one understood Lanyu.
 Or Jiufen.
 Or Huotong.
 Or Taitung.
 Or Hualien.
 I usually had to spell it out or type it and show people.
 I would say it a few times usually, and usually different pronunciations hoping for the best.
 Nope.
 Didn’t work.
-I know Chinese is heavy on the tones, but I didn’t know how to figure thsoe out.
+Then they would say it and it would sound like what I said, but I know there was probably something I wasn’t doing right.
+I know Chinese is heavy on the tones, but I didn’t know how to figure those out.

 - Write down the city names.
 If you have questions or need to buy train tickets or something, you can show someone.